2026

 SECTION 5.
 Voting will be in form of secret ballot.

 Section 7.
-Ballots will be accepted at the December meeting from attending Club members
+Ballots will be accepted at the December meeting from attending Club members and correctly submitted proxy votes.
+(3/1/25)

 Article VI.
 Visitors and Guests